-A Certificate issued for an Electronic Device includes the authenticated name of the Electronic Device including the dNSName containing the FQDN or an IP Address containing the IP address of a server and, if applicable, the name of the responsible Individual or Organization.
-Certificates issued on the basis of the IP address cannot be issued after 2016.
+A Certificate issued for an Electronic Device includes the authenticated name of the Electronic Device including the dNSName containing the FQDN and, if applicable, the name of the responsible Individual or Organization.

+Certificates issued on the basis of the IP address are not issued.